• Home

 Kyoto Station area generally offers more modern Western-style accommodation options and plenty of local cheap places to eat, but it doesn’t have quite the same charm that Gion offers.

-Here are a few great options of where to stay in Kyoto Station area:
+Here are a few great options for where to stay in the Kyoto Station area:

-Hotel Kanra Kyoto – Non-smoking luxury hotel with modern Western and Japanese-style décor, Teppanyaki and Italian restaurant, and 12 minute’s walk to Kyoto Station.
+Hotel Kanra Kyoto – Non-smoking luxury hotel with modern Western and Japanese-style décor, Teppanyaki and Italian restaurant, and a 12-minute walk to Kyoto Station.

-Kyoto Tower Hotel Annex – Completely renovated modern hotel only 3 monutes walk from Kyoto Station with Japanese and Western-style buffet breakfast, clean décor and compact rooms.
+Kyoto Tower Hotel Annex – Completely renovated modern hotel only 3 minutes walk from Kyoto Station with Japanese and Western-style buffet breakfast, clean décor and compact rooms.

 How to Get There

-If you are arriving into Osaka Airport, you can book a shuttle bus transfer to Kyoto.
+If you are arriving at Osaka Airport, you can book a shuttle bus transfer to Kyoto.

-Expert Tip: If you plan on spending a week or two in Japan, we highly recommend investing in a Japan Rail Pass.
+Expert Tip: If you plan on spending at least a week in Japan, we highly recommend investing in a Japan Rail Pass.
 Be sure to purchase your rail pass online prior to arriving (click here to book your pass).
 This will save you money and it’s also not possible to purchase a pass after you arrive in Japan.

 How to Get Around